JosephOHagan/SVRA/README.md

   * Attach the SVRA_HoverSnapZonePosition script
   * Drag and drop the SVRA_HoverSnapZone object into the "Snap Zone Transform" setting

+* SVRA_InteractButton: Used to attach an animation motion to an interact button
-* SVRA_CopyObject: Allows the creation of a copy of a specified object
+  * Attach to the part of the object to animate
-  * Add to an object
-  * Add the object to be copied to the "Copy Object" parameter in the Inspector window
+  * Setup animation properties in the Inspector window

+* SVRA_InteractSwitch: Used to setup a light switch style toggle for a button
-  * Add the transform (empty gameobject) of the position for the object to be spawned to the "Spawn Point" parameter in the Inspector window
+  * Attach to the part of the object to animate

+ * SVRA_InteractToggle: Used to toggle if an object can be interacted with or not
+  * Setup the same as SVRA_GrabToggle

+* SVRA_PlayAreaModifier: Used to modify the play area dynamically while the game is running via the keyboard
+  * Attach to the SteamVR CameraRig prefab
+  * Features include rotate, scaling and movement of the play area

+* SVRA_PlayerResize: Resizes the play area and player to specfied parameter
+  * Attach to the object to trigger the size change on interacting with
-  * Setup the fuction in the event bridge to trigger the scene change on the specified event
+  * Setup the fuction in the event bridge to trigger the resize on the specified event

 * SVRA_ProjectileShooter: A simple projectile shooter system
   * Attach to the object to fire the projectile from
   * Drag a prefab or gameobject into the "Projectile" option in the Inspector window
   * The projectile characteristics determine the direction, angle, frequency, speed and size of the projectile that is fired
   * The "Vibration" toggle is used to determine whether or not to trigger a small vibration burst on firing the projectile

-* SVRA_PlayerResize: Resizes the play area and player to specfied parameter
-  * Attach to the object to trigger the size change on interacting with
-  * Setup the fuction in the event bridge to trigger the resize on the specified event

-* SVRA_SliderVibration: Used to trigger a vibration on sliding or grabbing an object
-  * Attach to the object to trigger the vibration on grabbing

 * SVRA_SceneTransition: Used to transition between 2 Unity scenes via the event bridge
   * Ensure the scene to transition to is include in the project build settings
   * Attach to the object to transition scenes when interacted with
   * Add the name of the scene to the "Level Name" attribute in the Inspector window
   * Setup the fuction in the event bridge to trigger the scene change on the specified event

+* SVRA_SliderVibration: Used to trigger a vibration on sliding or grabbing an object
+  * Attach to the object to trigger the vibration on grabbing

 * SVRA_TriggerAudio: Used to trigger audio on triggering an interaction
   * Attach to the object and setup the audio to be triggered